pulsejet/nextcloud-oidc-login/README.md

     // The time in seconds used to cache the OIDC well-known configuration from the provider.
     // The default value is 1 day.
     'oidc_login_well_known_caching_time' => 86400,

+    // If true, nextcloud will download user avatars on login.
+    // This may lead to security issues as the server does not control
+    // which URLs will be requested.
+Use with care.
+    'oidc_login_update_avatar' => false,
 );
 ```
 ### Usage with [Keycloak](https://www.keycloak.org/)